RobotLeopard86/Silica/README.md

 * CMake

 All other dependencies will be downloaded at configure-time.
 Configure the build directory with `meson setup build`, then run `meson compile -C build` to build the library.
-This can take a while.
+This can take a while, especially if building the generator, as it relies on a patched from-source build of LLVM.

 ## Licensing
 The Silica library and generator are licensed under the Apache License 2.0, which can be found in the root directory.
 All third-party licenses are present in the `licenses` folder, including that of the original `easy_reflection_cpp` library.